thesquarefox/master/README.md

-This is my master thesis: "Procedural game world generation: Dungeons".
+This is my master thesis for my computer science studies.

+It has the topic: "Procedural game world generation: Dungeons".

 The language used is German.